vincentbernat/stunning-invention/README.md

 You can run tests with `pytest` (or `pytest-3`). [pytest-asyncio][] is needed to run the tests.
 The tests do not cover everything (I don't think that would be useful).
+Most of the alerting logic is bundled into the "meter".

 [pytest-asyncio]: https://github.com/pytest-dev/pytest-asyncio